2007 (September to December)

 When a computer hacker winds up dead, Batman and Oracle investigate his past and learn he has been embezzling from Lew Moxon.
 Batman questions Moxon, but Moxon knows nothing.
 Meanwhile, Oracle learns that the late hacker was a part of a secret online virtual reality network known as “Nirvana.”
 When more hackers start getting offed while logged into “Nirvana,” Oracle creates her own “Batgirl” avatar and logs on as well.
 IRL, Batman discovers that Mallory Moxon had hired the original hacker to check the Moxon computer systems for security weaknesses.
 Mallory points Batman in the only possible direction left, towards her 13-year-old computer genius cousin.
 Yes, yet another DCU evil boy-genius is responsible for cyber-crimes and serial murders.

-–REFERENCE: An unnamed government organization (most likely on behalf of the US Armed Forces) wants to evaluate new high-tech hand-to-hand combat equipment against the best possible test subject in the world: Batman.
+–REFERENCE: In Batman 80-Page Giant 2011 #1, Part 2.
+An unnamed government organization (most likely on behalf of the US Armed Forces) wants to evaluate new high-tech hand-to-hand combat equipment against the best possible test subject in the world: Batman.
 Mission number one occurs now as a random soldier is tasked to fight the Dark Knight.
-Batman easily defeats him (as referenced in Batman 80-Page Giant 2011 #1, Part 2).
+Batman easily defeats him.

-–NOTE: US President Pete Ross resigns from office.
-Jonathan Horne becomes the new president—(as seen in Superman Secret Files & Origins 2004.)
+–NOTE: In Superman Secret Files & Origins 2004.
+US President Pete Ross resigns from office.
+Jonathan Horne becomes the new POTUS.

-–NOTE: Hush meets the new Clayface VIII, Johnny Williams (as seen through flashback in Batman: Gotham Knights #68).
+–NOTE: In a flashback from Batman: Gotham Knights #68.
+Hush meets the new Clayface VIII, Johnny Williams.
 Williams has murdered a prostitute and Hush, aware of this, begins blackmailing him.
 Hush won’t actually use Williams for any crimes for several months, so Batman won’t meet him for about six months from now.

-–NOTE: Late September.
-Nightwing Vol. 2 #93 takes place now.
+–NOTE: In Nightwing Vol. 2 #93.
+Late September.
 Batman isn’t in this issue, but it is another important one.
 Nightwing has recently begun a pretty messy quasi-romantic relationship with Tarantula and together they have been taking down Blüdhaven crime in record numbers.
 When Roland Desmond (Blockbuster) finds out Dick’s secret identity, he begins killing Dick’s friends.
 Nightwing and Tarantula then corner Blockbuster, and a vengeful Tarantula makes it very clear to Dick that she wants to execute Blockbuster.
 Dick doesn’t assist her in the execution, but stands idly by while Tarantula fatally shoots Blockbuster in the head!

 –JLA Classified #16, Part 1